 Immunant is a spin-off from UC Irvine and specializes in compiler-based exploit mitigation and language migration.
-Our team works out of the UCI Applied Innovation offices with one engineer working remotely.
+We’re located in Southern California.
 If you’re interested in practical systems security, we’d love hear from you; reach us at

 @immunant, or via our contact form.

 Besides the multicompiler, which is the focus of this post, we’ve also built a slightly different randomizer called selfrando.
 Selfrando is included in the Experimental Tor Browser for Linux.
 We hope to help shield Tor users from certain kinds of zero-day attacks and monitoring.
 One of the advantages of selfrando over the multicompiler is that it works with your existing compiler and linker on Windows, Android, and Linux.